-Stargate Continuum is the second direct-to-DVD film based on Stargate SG-1 and the third movie in the Stargate Verse overall.Unlike The Ark of Truth, which acted as the "true" series finale, Continuum is a standalone story.
+Stargate Continuum is the second direct-to-DVD film based on Stargate SG-1 and the third movie in the Stargate-verse overall.Unlike Stargate: The Ark of Truth, which acted as the "true" series finale, Continuum is a standalone story.
 As SG-1 and General O'Neill attend the execution of the System Lord Ba'al (or so they think), the real Ba'al goes back in time to destroy Earth's Stargate as it is transported by sea to the United States — coincidentally by Cameron Mitchell's Identical Grandfather.
 While the Stargate is saved, everyone aboard the ship is killed, resulting in it being stranded in the Arctic and the Stargate lost.
-As the Tok'ra city vanishes around them, SG-1 rush for the Stargate to find a different Earth — one where the Stargate program was never launched and Earthis now defenseless against Ba'al, who used his knowledge from time travel to defeat the other System Lords.
+As the Tok'ra city vanishes around them, SG-1 rush for the Stargate to find a different Earth — one where the Stargate program was never launched and Earth is now defenseless against Ba'al, who used his knowledge from time travel to defeat the other System Lords.

 This film provides examples of the following tropes:

 Ba'al: (chuckling, glances at Teal'c) That's actually rather good, isn't it?

-Affably Evil: Where the other System Lords rule through terror, demand absolute worship, brutally suppress any rebellion, and betray everybody at every opportunity, Ba'al respects his subjects and minions, keeps his promises, and wishes to conquer Earth peacefully and for mutual benefit.
+- Affably Evil: Where the other System Lords rule through terror, demand absolute worship, brutally suppress any rebellion, and betray everybody at every opportunity, Ba'al respects his subjects and minions, keeps his promises, and wishes to conquer Earth peacefully and for mutual benefit.
 It's not so much that he has a greater respect for life than his contemporaries, so much as that he's realized how stupid and counterproductive the old way of doing things was.
 His inability to get back into the paranoid, spiteful mindset of a System Lord might explain how Qetesh's betrayal caught him by surprise.

-Awesomeness by Analysis: Rather than invent time travel, Ba'al uses the tried-and-true method of time travel by solar flare/wormhole and scales it up by setting up satellites at thousands of stars to monitor for solar activity, networked with a supercomputer that will calculate their exact effects on the wormhole.
+- Awesomeness by Analysis: Rather than invent time travel, Ba'al uses the tried-and-true method of time travel by solar flare/wormhole and scales it up by setting up satellites at thousands of stars to monitor for solar activity, networked with a supercomputer that will calculate their exact effects on the wormhole.
 This way, all he has to do it wait for a star to oblige him with a flare that is within his specifications and dial the appropriate address.

-Benevolent Alien Invasion: Ba'al genuinely intends to do this, where in exchange for acknowledging him as Supreme Leader, he'll let Earth remain as a self-autonomous protectorate in his dominion, even allowing them access to Goa'uld technology as a show of good faith and mutual co-operation.
+- Benevolent Alien Invasion: Ba'al genuinely intends to do this, where in exchange for acknowledging him as Supreme Leader, he'll let Earth remain as a self-autonomous protectorate in his dominion, even allowing them access to Goa'uld technology as a show of good faith and mutual co-operation.
 The other System Lords clearly think he's gone insane.

-BFG: Vala tries to take one to the execution... ahem... extraction of Ba'al from his host, just in case.
+- BFG: Vala tries to take one to the execution... ahem... extraction of Ba'al from his host, just in case.
 A bit of a Continuity Nod as the gun was the X-699 from the SG-1 episode "Bounty".
 Production-wise, the gun was meant to help conceal that Claudia Black was pregnant.
 This is also why Vala/Qetesh wears a loose gown later in the film.

 Did you plan to say that when you walked in? (slices off the top of Apophis' head)

-Conqueror From The Future: Ba'al uses a time travel device to reverse the fallen fortunes of the Goa'uld empire and take the galactic throne for himself.
+- Conqueror from the Future: Ba'al uses a time travel device to reverse the fallen fortunes of the Goa'uld empire and take the galactic throne for himself.
 He prevents the SGC from ever coming into existence so Earth will be defenseless when the Goa'uld fleet finally comes and then eliminates all the rival factions one by one before invading Earth.

-Consummate Liar: Lampshaded.
+- Consummate Liar: Lampshaded.
 Ba'al's clone is about to be executed by the Tok'ra, and during his last words he gloats to SG-1 about the plan his originator has set in motion to undo everything they have done.
-Because he's known for being a liar, they're not convinced and think he's just stalling for time, but it turns out that he was telling the truth after all.
+Because he's known for being a liar, they're not convinced and think he's just stalling for time, but it turns out that he was telling the truth after all.Teal'c: He lies.

 O'Neill: He does that, you know.